juergenpointinger/juergenpointinger.github.io/_posts/2020-05-14-jira-gitlab-migration.md

   )
 ```

+## Remove unused GitLab labels

+I also created a script to remove unused labels in GitLab.
+You can find it [here](https://gist.github.com/juergenpointinger/6b34a6def83470a196df7c6beb161858).

 ## Additional Notes

 > **NOTE** With `GitLab.com` you currently do not have the ability to execute SUDO commands.
 Therefore no user mapping can be done with it.
 All data is done with the user (private-token) who is also importing the data.